 Maximum Household Income

-Family size and household income based on area median income (AMI) calculations established by the U.S. Department of Housing and Urban Development (HUD) effective as of June 28, 2019.
-Income limits will be adjusted for family size.
-For more information on the 2019 limits and methodology, see HUD's website at: https://www.hudexchange.info/manage-a-program/home-income-limits/
+Family size and household income based on area median income (AMI) calculations established by the U.S. Department of Housing and Urban Development (HUD), as listed on the website of NYC Housing Preservation and Development here: https://www1.nyc.gov/site/hpd/services-and-information/area-median-income.page

 * Limits subject to change.
 Must reside in home purchased for at least 10 years.